From the article, ‘Davis-Marks: Evil Is Banal,’ by Isis Davis-Marks (with my retort in parenthesis)…

 [When middle class white people move into cities and the property values rise along with the economy and the living conditions because they actively make improvements to that neighborhood, that is a transgression called gentrification.
 When white middle class people move out of cities because property values drop along with the economy and the living conditions, that is a transgression known as white flight.].

 We merely smile at them and wave as we walk across our residential college courtyards and do nothing.
-Thirty years later, we kick ourselves when it’s too
+Thirty years later, we kick ourselves when it’s too late.

 [Too late to get a career?
 Too late to keep a city poor-but-authentic?]